rgriff23/rgriff23.github.io/_posts/2017-08-05-flipping-PC-axes-in-phylomorphospace-plots.md

-The `geomorph` R package provides a convenient function, `plotGMPhyloMorphoSpcae`, for plotting a phylogeny and Procrustes aligned specimens in tangent space (Rohlf 2002; Klingenberg & Gidaszewski 2010).
+The `geomorph` R package provides a convenient function, `plotGMPhyloMorphoSpace`, for plotting a phylogeny and Procrustes aligned specimens in tangent space (Rohlf 2002; Klingenberg & Gidaszewski 2010).
 However, a limitation of this function is that it does not allow users to flip the direction of one or both principal axes.
 Although this might be a rarely used feature, I recently found myself in a situation where I wanted to do exactly this.
-In this post, I reproduce my situation and make a simple modification to `plotGMPhyloMorphoSpcae` that allows the user to flip one or both principal axes.
+In this post, I reproduce my situation and make a simple modification to `plotGMPhyloMorphoSpace` that allows the user to flip one or both principal axes.

 ### The situation